New releases

 This guide cuts through the noise, directly addressing the most common questions and debunking prevalent myths about the new law.
 Our goal is to give you the information you need to navigate this evolving landscape with confidence.

 Before we dive in, let's start with the basics.
 The Texas mini-TCPA, formally part of the Texas Business and Commerce Code, is a state law that regulates telemarketing.
-Originally focused on phone calls, its recent amendments have expanded its reach significantly.
+Originally focused on phone calls, its recent amendments have expanded its reach significantly to also include certain commercial text messages.

 At its core, the law establishes rules for businesses that contact Texas residents for commercial purposes.
-This includes requirements for two key tenants:
+This includes requirements for two key tenets:

 The Truth